 Another alternative is Open Top Containers, or OTC’s, which come ready packed in their own poly-pot and can be unfolded before hydrating the coir block inside.
 This is a popular option for growers who do not wish to make a large initial investment in the rigid containers.

 Chemically, coir substrate does need extra washing and buffering, but all reputable manufacturers will be able to do this as part of the production process.
 The pH is a little high in coir, but this can be easily managed with a high NH4-N fertigation recipe.

-“At Botanicoir we have developed 3 different mixes, called Ultra, Maxima and Ultra, to suit grower preferences and climatic requirements for their blueberry crops, with each product offering something different,” says Kalum, “We would always recommend a pre-buffered product, as we can guarantee the uniformity of the buffering during production, but we understand that some growers prefer to do this process themselves as well.”
+“At Botanicoir we have developed 3 different mixes, called Ultra, Maxima and Optima, to suit grower preferences and climatic requirements for their blueberry crops, with each product offering something different,” says Kalum, “We would always recommend a pre-buffered product, as we can guarantee the uniformity of the buffering during production, but we understand that some growers prefer to do this process themselves as well.”

 A lack of uniformity will lead to an uneven growing area and will make crop management much more difficult throughout the season, so uniformity is an important issue when talking about substrate growing and is a question that should be asked of all manufacturers.